Tahini: China

-In Chinese cuisine, sesame paste (芝麻醬 zhīmájiàng) is used as a condiment in many dishes.
+In Chinese cuisine, sesame paste (zhīmájiàng) is used as a condiment in many dishes.
 Chinese sesame paste differs from the Middle Eastern tahini in that the sesame is roasted; the paste is much darker, and has far less astringency.
 Often, white sesame paste is used in salty dishes, while black sesame paste is used in desserts (not to be confused with black sesame soup, which is made in a different manner from sesame paste).
 Sesame paste is a primary condiment in the hot dry noodles of Hubei cuisine and ma jiang mian (sesame paste noodles) of Northeastern Chinese cuisine and Taiwanese cuisine.
 Sesame paste is also used as a bread or mantou spread, and may be paired with or baked into bing (Chinese flatbread).
 Sesame paste is used as a seasoning, condiment and dip in cold dishes (such as liangfen) and hot pot.

 Cyprus

 In Cyprus, tahini, locally pronounced as tashi, is used as a dip for bread and sometimes in pitta souvlaki rather than tzatziki, which is customary in Greece; it is also used to make "tahinopitta" (tahini pie).